naveenverse/breast_cancer_classification/README.md

 # breast_cancer_classification
-The repo contains all the files and code-snippets of the project.
-This project is a proof of concept of using keras tuner in hyperparameter tuning a neural network which is best fit for classifying the breast-cancer-wisconsin-data.
+## Objective
+Train a regression model to classify benign and malignant stages of breast cancer.
+## Approach
+The classification of the breast-cancer-wisconsin-data is basically a regression problem.

+We build a Sequential model using Keras API